-Our sales backlog as of June 30, 2020 was \$3,764, with 70% of that amount being attributable to U.S. Tier-1 telecommunications customers, 17% to telecommunications customers outside the U.S., 9% to military customers, and 4% to other customers.
+Our sales backlog as of September 30, 2020 was \$3,411, with 59% of that amount being attributable to U.S. telecommunications customers, 20% to telecommunications customers outside the U.S., 10% to military customers, and 11% to other customer in other markets.

-We are focused on continuing to grow our customer base.
-We continue to invest, heavily in our sales and marketing efforts and research and development capacity.
-We anticipate that our future sales will improve as the U.S. economy recovers from the impact of the COVID-19 pandemic and our U.S. telecommunications customers return to their backup power programs.
+We are focused on continuing to diversify our customer base within the telecom market while seeking new opportunities in other markets.
+We see these initiatives as imperative in order to minimize the impact of unexpected sales disruptions.
+Therefore, we continue to invest heavily in our sales and marketing efforts and research and development capacity.
+We anticipate that our future sales will improve as the U.S. economy recovers from the impact of the COVID-19 pandemic, our U.S. telecommunications customers return to their backup power programs, and we succeed in diversifying our customer base.
 However, the full impact of the COVID-19 pandemic on our financial and operating performance will depend significantly on the duration and severity of the outbreak, the actions taken to contain or mitigate its impact, disruption to our supply chain, and the pace with which our clients return to more normalized purchasing behavior, among others factors beyond our knowledge or control.
 See "Risk Factors" commencing on page 28 of this Quarterly Report on Form 10-Q for additional considerations.